rayinla/rayinla.github.io/_posts/2020-3-30-17-resources-to-code-like-pro.md

 If you’re a computer science student at college, you’re most likely going to be working with Python.
 Computer Science Circles teaches you the fundamentals of Python.
 It also provides a sandbox where you can try solving problems.

+<h3>Closing</h3>
 If you want to learn JavaScript while having fun doing so, check out our [front page](https://www.howtocodejs.com).
+Learning a new language takes time and a solid chef mentality.
+Use these resources as ingredients and not as a crutch.
+Build one app, then build another.